Public Administration and Defence — Claiming Employer Negligence

 - Becoming trapped by things collapsing or overturning

 - Contact with electricity or electrical discharge

 What occupational illnesses are typical in public administration and defence?

-With one of the highest rates of employee ill-health of all UK industries, and yet one of the fewest in number of environmental and substance hazards – such as inhalation of dust typical in manufacturing – the sheer number of cases is very surprising.
+With one of the highest rates of employee ill-health of all UK industries, and yet one of the fewest in number of environmental and substance hazards, the sheer number of cases is very surprising.
 53% of workers indicated that they were suffering from poor mental health, caused by working in public administration, or about 50,000 annually.
 Around 29% of workers suffering from an illness attributed to musculoskeletal disorders.

 Do public administration and defence workers experience any fatalities?

 Fortunately, very few workplace deaths occur in this sector, but of all workplace fatalities recorded, it does still count for 1% of the total.
 It might also be worth mentioning that fatalities in the military aren’t reported to RIDDOR, the HSE has an agreement in place with the MOD.
 There is a separate system in place for dealing with such cases.
 We may or may not be able to help make claims, but it might be worth asking our team if this is at all something you’re unclear on.

 If you’ve lost someone dear to you that was working in public administration, a governmental body or public defence, speak to our team.
 We will approach your case with the utmost empathy and help you seek compensation for the loss – we’re on 08082391859 and available whenever it suits you.